Lower Fishing Lake

 Lower Fishing Lake is a lake in the east-central part of the Canadian province of Saskatchewan in Narrow Hills Provincial Park.
 It is situated in the Cub Hills and the boreal forest ecozone of Canada.
 The lake is accessed from Highway 920, which connects to Hanson Lake Road and Highway 120.

 Forest fires in 1977 and 2025 burned vast swathes of the forest around the lake.
-The 2025 Shoe fire forced the closure of Narrow Hills Provincial Park until 2026.
+The Shoe Fire forced the closure of Narrow Hills Provincial Park for the 2025 season.

 Description

 Lower Fishing Lake is the terminus for Caribou Creek, which is a river that flows south from other lakes in Narrow Hills Provincial Park, such as Summit, Lost Echo, and Upper Fishing in the Cub Hills.
 At the southern end of the lake, Stewart Creek flows out and heads south where it meets up with the east flowing Torch River.
 Torch River is a tributary of the Saskatchewan River in the Hudson Bay drainage basin.

 The Fishing Lakes Fire of 1977 burned much of the forest upstream and around the lake.
 The region recovered with a forest of jack pine, which is a tree species that is well adapted fire burned forests.
 In 2025, the 500000 ha Shoe Fire burned the forest around the lake, as well as much of Narrow Hills Provincial Park.
-The park and its facilities are closed until 2026.
+The park and its facilities were closed until 2026.